IBM/z_ansible_collections_samples/zos_management/zosmf_cloud_provisioning_and_management/README.md

 ## Playbook Summary

 - [**cpm_provision_software_service.yml**](cpm_provision_software_service.yml) -
+Provision a z/OS middleware/software such as ICS, Db2, MQ, z/OS Connect,
-Provision a z/OS software service on the target z/OS systems using role `zmf_cpm_provision_software_service`.
+and WebSphere Liberty on the target z/OS systems using z/OS middleware/software template published inthe z/OSMF software services catalog and role `zmf_cpm_provision_software_service` provided with IBM z/OSMF collection.

 This playbook creates a local record file of instance information, which is returned in JSON format and is used as the input to other playbooks [cpm_manage_software_instance.yml](cpm_manage_software_instance.yml) and